kimbjerge/insectDCT/README.md

    - $ python pipeDetectAndClassifyInsects.py --device cpu (Performs detection and classification on CPU)
    - $ python pipeTrackInsects.py (Performs tracking based on the CSV output files)

+To use the hierarchical classifier see description in:

 ### CSV files in detections directory ###

 Content of *.csv files which contain lines for each detection (piX_YYYY_MM_DD.csv):